BOLATUNJI/PracticumII--Classification-Predictive-Models-for-Credit-Card-Fraud-Detection/README.md

 ***2.1 Presentation of the data***

 This project used Kaggle data set located at https://www.kaggle.com/mlg-ulb/creditcardfraud to achieve its objectives.
 It contains transactions that took place in two days, where out of 284,807 transactions we have 492 fraudulent transactions.
 The dataset contains only numerical input variables due to Principal Component Analysis (PCA) transformation and confidentiality issues.
 The dataset has 31 Features including 28 PCA transformed Attributes and two attributes that are not transformed by PCA.
 The last feature is the target attribute of interest in this practicum project.
 This last feature is the Transaction Class and it can be Fraudulent or Non-Fraudulent.

+***2.2 Data Preparation***
+There are no missing values identified as NaNs/Null and zeros (0.0) in the dataset used for this project.
+Missing values if not dealt with would result in bias resulting from the differences between missing and complete data.

+***2.3 The Imbalanced Transaction Class Distribution*** It is imperative to highlight the significant contrast within the Transaction Class.
+As expected, most of the transactions are Non-Fraudulent while only very few transactions are Fraudulent Transactions.